-Selecting the best equipment for kids that have low tone or hypermobility doesn’t end with picking a color or a branded character ( Thanks, Frozen, for bringing up my Disney stock almost single-handedly!).
+Selecting the best equipment for kids that have low tone or hypermobility doesn’t end with picking a color or a branded character ( Thanks, Frozen, for bringing up my Disney stock in 2013 almost single-handedly!).
 In order to find the right choice for your child, here are some simple guidelines that could make things both easier and safer:

 - Fit matters.
 A lot.
 Hypermobile children are by definition more flexible than their peers.
 They stretch.
 This doesn’t mean that they should be encouraged to use pedals so far away from their bodies that their legs are fully extended, or use handlebars that reach their chins.
 In general, muscles have their greatest strength and joints have their greatest stability and control in mid-range.
 Fit the device to the child, not the other way ’round.
 Choose equipment that fits them well now, while they are learning, and ideally it can be adjusted as they grow.
 For the youngest or smallest kids, read The Best Ride-On Toy For Younger (or Petite) Toddlers and check out this great ride-on toy!

 - Seats, pedals and handlebars that have some texture and even some padding give your child more sensory information for control and safety.
 These features provide more tactile and proprioceptive information about grip, body positions and body movements.
 You may be able to find equipment with these features, or you can go the aftermarket route and do it yourself.
 A quick hack would be using electrical tape for some extra texture and to secure padding.
 Some equipment can handle mix-and-match additions as well.
 Explore your local shops for expert advice (and shop local to support your local merchants in town!)